MontiCore/monticore/docs/Download.md

 <!-- (c) https://github.com/MontiCore/monticore -->
-The following Command Line Interface (CLI) tools for MontiCore and its languages as well as related tooling are currently available for download:
+The following tools for MontiCore can be used from command line and thus e.g. well be embedded in scripting.
+Their languages as well as related tooling are currently available for download:

 * The [MontiCore tool](http://www.monticore.de/download/monticore.jar) for processing grammars
 * The [MontiCore runtime](http://www.monticore.de/download/monticore-rt.jar) library